KSDunne/yoga_flip/README.md

 #### Title of game with icon

+A responsive game title is in place.
+The size of the font and padding changes with screen size.
+A font awesome star logo was used.
+A star was chosen to mesh with the sky themed background.

 ![Title of game with icon](docs/title_of_game_with_icon.PNG)

 #### Moves tracker

+There is a moves tracker in place.
+The moves tracker only increments by 1 when you mismatch 2 cards.
+The number increments when the 'unflipCards' function is called.

 ![Moves tracker](docs/moves_tracker.PNG)

 #### Countdown timer

+There is a countdown timer feature on this game.
+The timer only starts once the user clicks on the first card.
+Once it hits zero the main game content is hidden and a "new page" appears to the user that exclaims "Time Out!"

 ![Countdown timer](docs/countdown_timer.PNG)

 #### Grid of 16 cards

+There are 16 cards in a grid to form a memory game with a yoga theme.
+The picture that was chosen for the back of the cards represents meditation, which is often associated with yoga.
+The yoga pictures are of a real person.
+The idea of using cartoons was considered but the real person picture is more relatable, which will add to a feel-good emotion when playing the game.
+The real person picture is also educational as it is a demonstation of the yoga pose that the user could try themselves.

 ![Grid of 16 cards](docs/grid_of_cards.PNG)

 #### Name of pose on the cards that have just been matched

+When there is a successful match, the name of the pose that was just matched is shown in a box below the grid.
+This is educational, as it gives the name of the pose in layman's terms.

 ![Name of pose on the cards that have just been matched](docs/name_of_pose.PNG)

 #### Rules button

+Once the rules button is clicked a modal pops up.
+A light pink color was used for this just in case button colors are not supported on all browsers, then at least the light color theme still fits in.
+The rules button uses a pointer curser.
+The rules button is placed under the gird and pose name div, so that it is easy to find.

 ![Rules button](docs/rules_button.PNG)

 #### Reset current game button with a defensive design

+There is a reset button in an easy to find place, under the rules button.
+This button also uses a pointer curser.
+A defensive design was implemented here, because the user could click reset by an accident and lose the progress of their game while in the middle of playing.
+So to combat this potential accident, the board does not reset straight away when the reset button is clicked.
+Instead a modal pops up to ask the user "Are you sure you want to reset the cards?".
+The modal has 2 buttons with options to continue playing or to indeed reset the cards, current move counter and timer.

 ![Reset current game button with a defensive design](docs/reset_button.PNG)